UBC-DSCI/introduction-to-datascience-python/source/viz.md

 another, it is hard to get a sense of just how accurate all the experiments were overall.
 For example, how accurate is the value 800 on the plot, relative to the true speed of light?
-To answer this question, we'll use the `assign` function to transform our data into a relative measure of accuracy rather than absolute measurements.
+To answer this question, we'll use the `assign` function to transform our data into a relative measure of error rather than an absolute measurement.

 ```{code-cell} ipython3
 speed_of_light = 299792.458